-Join David Isbitski for an in-depth discussion in this video What is Windows Azure?, part of Up and Running with Azure.
+Join David Isbitski for an in-depth discussion in this video What is Windows Azure?, part of Learning Azure.

 So what is Azure?
 Azure, first released in February of 2010, is Microsoft's cloud platform.
 So much like all of the pieces of cloud computing we talked about, Azure is going to enable you to have a lights-on, lights-off capability of looking at computing.
 It supports all of the different type of services you would expect in a cloud computing environment.
 So infrastructure as a service, or IS, will allow you to use virtual machines in the cloud.

 You can bring them up instantly, or shut them off and install any type of software that you want to run on them.
 It also offers services called Platform as a service or PaaS.
 This is where you can take advantage of managed services from Microsoft and Microsoft will handle the patching and maintenance of all of that computing power for you.
 Azure is also cross platform This is both from an operating system standpoint so you can use virtual machines for both Windows and Linux.

 It also offers the ability to run virtual machines.
 These virtual machines are Iaas, or infrastructure as a service, and they run using the hyper V format.
 Hyper V runs both in the Windows server environment.
 As well as in the Windows 8 client environment.
 So, you can create machines locally, and then deploy them back and forth to the cloud as you see fit.
 Azure also offers mobile services.
 Mobile Services are a way to tie your mobile applications into the cloud.
 It gives you the ability to authenticate and create types of identity for your apps as well as the ability to store data in a structured way.